What to do in Porto in the rain?

 Go listen to fado in Porto

-Fado players Photo by: Adobestock / malajscy
+Fado Players Photo by: Adobestock / malajscy

 Read our article to learn how to use Porto's trams.